waqaarkhan92/Oblicore/EP_Compliance_Product_Logic_Specification.md

 **Critical Rule:** The system displays the following disclaimer on all extraction results:

 > "Extracted obligations are derived by AI and may contain errors.
 Users must verify all extractions against original documents.
-EP Compliance does not guarantee completeness or accuracy of extractions.
+Oblicore does not guarantee completeness or accuracy of extractions.
 All compliance decisions remain the user's responsibility."

 **Implementation:**
 - Disclaimer appears on every extraction review screen